To make your visit as simple as possible, ITA provides special facilities for visitors with a disability.

 For visitors who have walking difficulties, it is good to know that there is still a reasonable distance to be covered on foot from the elevator to the Rabozaal.

-We provide English surtitles for all performances in August and all ITA ensemble performances during the year on Thursday.
+We provide English surtitles for all the ITA ensemble performances on Thursday.
 We recommend that visitors who are dependent on surtitles take a seat in the rear part of the room (from row 9 and higher), so that you can simultaneously view the stage and surtitles at a glance.

 Performances in other languages are surtitled in Dutch.
 The Dutch surtitles, wherever you sit in the venue, can be read everywhere.